Hypergraph Isomorphism for Groups with Restricted Composition Factors: Introduction

 \begin{corollary} The Hypergraph Isomorphism Problem can be solved in time $(n+m)^{\CO((\log n)^{c})}$ for some absolute constant $c$ where $n$ denotes the number of vertices and $m$ the number of edges of the input hypergraphs. \end{corollary}

-In particular, this result removes the dependence on $k$, the maximal size of a hyperedge, in the running time.
+In particular, compared to the previous results listed above, we remove the dependence on $k$, the maximal size of a hyperedge, in the running time.
 Observe that this improvement is significant if $k$ is large and $m$ is small compared to $\binom{n}{k}$ (which is typical for many applications).
-Also, the last theorem generalizes the corresponding result for the String Isomorphism Problem for $\mgamma_d$-groups obtained in \cite{GroheNS18}.